Political Engagement and Cognitive Health Lab

 If you are a UTEP student looking to get involved in research in the lab, please fill out this Google Form and/or email Dr. Baker.

-Affiliated Students:
+Current Students:

-Selected ongoing projects
+Selected ongoing projects:

 How do mental well-being interventions influence political engagement?